-Our application is online at theCRTC.org and available throughout all the schools we serve Give your completed application to your guidance counselor by the designated day in February set by your particular school.
+Our application is online at theCRTC.org and available throughout all the schools we serve.
+Check our home page for more details about deadlines.
 Our office is available to help in any manner possible.
 During the summer, communicate directly with the CRTC office by calling 717-7654, or by writing to firstname.lastname@example.org.

 What does the application process involve?

 We urge you to take advantage of the many opportunities we offer to learn about the CRTC.
-The actual application does not involve references, but we do ask for guidance and parent or guardian signatures.
+The actual application does not involve references.
 Your school will submit additional data including grades and attendance to supplement your application.

 What should I write my application statement about?